vijairamcharan/node-slate/source/includes/main.md

 By recognizing and addressing the distinct purposes of each layer, engineers and architects can develop and maintain APIs that offer exceptional experiences, are designed as valuable products, and are built on a solid platform foundation.

+## API Lifecycle

+API Stages help teams to introduce changes to the API landscape in a controlled way.
+The API metadata field allows consumers to monitor the stage field to ensure proper follow ups in case an API is marked deprecated.

+### Experimental Stage

+New APIs always start in the `Experimental` status.
+This allows a team to rapidly bring a subset of the desired API to production, and then further evolve it on production.
+Customer teams are already aware that an API is underway and can start testing the API and provide feedback or make contributions.
+APIs in the Experimental stage can have breaking changes before they are promoted to Stable.

+APIs in Experimental Stage are not recommended to be used for production use cases.

+### Stable Stage

+APIs that have been promoted to the Stable Stage will never have breaking changes within a version.
+In other words, adding new fields is perfectly fine.
+Renaming or deleting fields, or altering the behavior is a breaking change and therefore not allowed.
+The API owner can start working on a new major version to introduce breaking changes.

+### Deprecated Stage

+Once a new version or an alternative API is available, existing APIs can be marked as deprecated.
+A grace period of at least 6 months will allow consumers to move away from the deprecated version.

 </code-copy>

 <code-example>